csci5117f25/project-2-team-1/README.md

 Which (if any) device integration(s) does your app support?

-* mobile compatible (can add to homescreen on iphone and its different that)
+* mobile compatible (can add to homescreen on iphone and its different than when you do that on a website that doesn't support it)

 Which (if any) progressive web app feature(s) does your app support?